Half-Fast Ham And Bean Soup Recipe

 While that simmers, drain and rinse the beans.
 Chop the ham.
 Then, once the carrots and potatoes are tender, add the beans and the ham to the broth and continue simmering until everything is hot.

-Add a shake of seasoned pepper or a good cracking of fresh ground pepper if you like.
+Add a shake of seasoned pepper or a good crack of fresh ground pepper if you like.
 Toss in some parsley for a beautiful, professional touch on your tasty ham and bean soup.

 - 3 T olive oil

 - 2 cups celery, sliced.
 Include the flavorful leaves.

 - Four large cubes Knorr vegetable bouillon cubes or scant 1/4 cup Knorr vegetable base in restaurant pack

 - 2 Tbsp paste type chicken base like Better Than Bouillon